Day 1 - Welcome to Kathmandu

 After lunch, we’ll drive to Nagarkot.
 An idyllic hill resort at 2300m, Nagarkot these will be your best chance for views of the great Himalaya around the Kathmandu Valley.
 Overnight at the Nagarkot Farm House.

 Day 4 - Himalayan Sunrise & Ancient Alley Ways

 After breakfast beneath the shadow of the mighty Himalaya, we drive down to Bhaktapur, the smallest of the three kingdoms of the Kathmandu valley with some of the finest architectural marvels of 17th century Nepal.

 The day can be spent visiting the numerous temples and palaces around the square, or the more adventurous can take to the various alleys and streets that cut through Bhaktapur.
 Overnight at another traditional inn, the Peacock Guest House, claimed to be over 700 years old.

 Day 5 - A Visit to Pokhara

-After breakfast, we meet the yoghurt man “Humans of Bhaktapur”.
-We observe the centuries-old family tradition of yoghurt making before going to the airport to catch a flight to charming Pokhara, one of Nepal’s most popular destination and its second biggest city.
+After breakfast, we meet the yogurt man “Humans of Bhaktapur”.
+We observe the centuries-old family tradition of yogurt making before going to the airport to catch a flight to charming Pokhara, one of Nepal’s most popular destination and its second biggest city.